uayebforever/jc-handbook/jc-handbook/source/special_duties.rst

 Also refer to Module 8.

+Duties - Man position adjacent to Dan Buoy on the port side of the quarter deck.

+-  Wear a safety harness.
+-  Inspect Dan Buoy, Life Ring and Marker Buoy to ensure they are not damaged or tangled, and are connected together, and free to launch quickly.
+-  Report any problems to the Watch Officer or Quarter Deck Watchleader.
+-  Carry out duties listed below.
+-  Maintain a lookout in **ALL** directions vis.
+Fore, Aft, Port, Starboard as well as monitoring activity on board.
+Report to the Officer of the Watch any unusual observations.

 This position is manned at all times while the ship is underway.

 One member of the crew is assigned to take over this position for **ALL